A Data-Efficient Visual-Audio Representation with Intuitive Fine-tuning for Voice-Controlled Robots: Related Works

 \section{Related Works}

-\textbf{End-to-end language understanding.} End-to-end spoken language understanding (SLU) systems extract speaker's intent directly from raw speech signals without translating the speech to text~\cite{serdyuk2018towards, lugosch2019speech, kim2021st}.
-Such an end-to-end system is able to fully exploit subtle information, such as speaker emotion, that is lost during speech to text transcription~\cite{lugosch2019speech, kim2021st}.
-However, end-to-end SLU systems are mainly developed for virtual digital assistants and not for robotic applications.
+\textbf{End-to-end language understanding.} End-to-end spoken language understanding (SLU) systems extract the speaker's intent directly from raw speech signals without translating the speech to text~\cite{serdyuk2018towards, lugosch2019speech, kim2021st}.
+Such an end-to-end system is able to fully exploit subtle information, such as speaker emotions that are lost during speech-to-text transcription, and outperform pipelines that preprocess the speech into text~\cite{lugosch2019speech, kim2021st}.
+However, they have not been widely applied in robotics.

-\textbf{Language grounding agents.} Conventional language grounding agents consist of independent modules for transcription, language grounding, and planning~\cite{stramandinoli2016grounding, paul2018efficient,magassouba2019understanding}.
-These modular pipelines suffer from intermediate errors and do not generalize beyond their programmed domains~\cite{vanzo2016robust,tada2020robust, hermann2017grounded}.
-To address these problems, end-to-end language grounding agents are used to perform tasks according to text-based natural language instructions and visual observations~\cite{anderson2018vision,yu2018interactive,hermann2017grounded,chaplot2018gated,Shridhar2020ALFRED}.
-Our work has two novelties from these works.
-First, while the above works consider text-based input, we focus on commanding agents through raw audio, which leads to more natural human-robot communication without additional modules.
-Second, training the agents requires either expert demonstrations, step-by-step instructions~\cite{anderson2018vision,Shridhar2020ALFRED}, or a carefully designed extrinsic reward function~\cite{yu2018interactive,hermann2017grounded,chaplot2018gated}.
-Although some methods generalize to new command sentences and/or new scenes to some extent, they overlook the continual fine-tuning after deployment~\cite{yu2018interactive,chang2020robot}.
-In contrast, our method requires none of the above and thus requires significantly fewer efforts to fine-tune in a novel domain, where both perception and dynamics are different from the training scenes.
+\textbf{Command following agents.} Conventional command following agents consist of independent modules for language understanding, language grounding, and planning~\cite{stramandinoli2016grounding, paul2018efficient,magassouba2019understanding}.
+But these modular pipelines suffer from intermediate errors and do not generalize beyond their programmed domains~\cite{vanzo2016robust,tada2020robust, hermann2017grounded}.
+To address these problems, end-to-end command following agents are used to perform tasks according to text-based natural language instructions and visual observations~\cite{anderson2018vision,yu2018interactive,hermann2017grounded,chaplot2018gated,Shridhar2020ALFRED}.
+In addition, large language models are applied to program the robots given the language prompts~\cite{saycan2022arxiv, huang23vlmaps}.
+However, these methods neglect the non-speech commands and abstract away the practical challenges of auditory signal grounding.
+To make full use of audio commands, \citet{chang2020robot} introduces an RL framework for skill learning directly from raw sounds.